-- Fall restraint systems training.

-- Risk hazard assessment training.

-- Basic use of fire extinguisher training.

-- Awareness of company specific safety policies, procedures and emergency response plans.

-- Familiarity with operator manual for specific machine to be used on the job.
+- Risk hazard assessment training. - Basic use of fire extinguisher training. - Awareness of company specific safety policies, procedures and emergency response plans. - Familiarity with operator manual for specific elevating work platform to be used on the job.

 Certification:

 - At the end of each chapter there will be a multiple choice, open-book exam of which, at least 80% correct must be achieved. - Certificates of training issued by Saga Universal Training Corp. must be recognized by the employer and are valid for 3 years from the date of completion.